2006 FIFA World Cup qualification – UEFA Group 2

 The 2006 FIFA World Cup qualification UEFA Group 2 was a UEFA qualifying group for the 2006 FIFA World Cup.
 The group comprised Albania, Denmark, Georgia, Greece, Kazakhstan, Turkey and Ukraine.

 The group was won by Ukraine, who qualified for the 2006 FIFA World Cup.
 The runners-up Turkey entered the UEFA qualification play-offs.

-It was the first time when Kazakhstan took part in qualification from UEFA region, not AFC.
+It was the first time Kazakhstan took part in qualification from UEFA region, not AFC.